 Do you practice companion planting?
-My grandparents taught me to garden as their parents taught them, so I know they showed me companion planting.
-They planted corn, when the corn was knee high, they planted beans around the corn.
+My grandparents taught me to garden in the same way their parents taught them.
+They planted corn and when the corn was knee-high, they planted beans around the corn.
 They planted pumpkins in the middle of the rows once the beans were up high enough.
 These are known as “The Three Sisters.”

-I have two tomato volunteer plants, oddly enough in two of my containers.
+Oddly enough, I have two tomato volunteer plants in two of my container gardens.
 One’s in the lettuce and the other is in a container with a baby cedar tree.
 My husband rescued a cedar sapling from the bush hog and he put it in a container until it gets big enough to transplant.

 He was checking on his little cedar and called to me, “Hey, this looks like a tomato plant.”
 Sure enough. it was.
 We’ve no idea how it got there!
 Maybe I dropped the seed in the soil when I was starting the seeds?
 A bird could’ve deposited the seed in there, who knows?
 But we’ve sure enjoyed those tomatoes!